-Our marketing and selling expenses increased by \$47.9 million during the year ended June 30, 2016 as compared to the prior comparative period primarily due to increased advertising expense of \$19.6 million as a result of product-focused television ad investments in both the U.S. and Canada during the first quarter of fiscal 2016 as well as strategic investments in certain European markets which included increased paid search and television ad spend during the fourth quarter of fiscal 2016 for the Vistaprint business unit.
-In addition, increased activity from our recently acquired brands also contributed to the increase in advertising expense.
-Amortization expense increased by \$11.0 million, as a result of the customer and trademark related intangible assets related to our fourth quarter fiscal 2015 acquisitions and fiscal 2016 acquisitions.
-Our payroll and facility-related costs, inclusive of share-based compensation, increased \$8.6 million, as we expanded our marketing and customer service, sales and design support organization through our recent acquisitions and continued investment in the Vistaprint business unit customer service resources in order to provide higher value services to our customers.
+Our marketing and selling expenses increased by \$36.4 million during the year ended June 30, 2016 as compared to the prior period primarily due to increased advertising expense of \$19.6 million as a result of product-focused television ad investments in both the U.S. and Canada during the first quarter of fiscal 2016 as well as strategic investments in certain European markets which included increased paid search and television ad spend during the fourth quarter of fiscal 2016 for the Vistaprint business.
+In addition, increased activity from the businesses we acquired during the fiscal years 2016 and 2015 also contributed to the increase in advertising expense.
+Our payroll and facility-related costs, inclusive of share-based compensation, increased \$8.6 million, as we expanded our marketing and customer service, sales and design support organization through our recent acquisitions and continued investment in the Vistaprint businesses customer service resources in order to provide higher value services to our customers.
 Payment processing and third-party services were \$5.7 million higher than the prior period, primarily due to increased order volumes.
-Other marketing and selling costs increased by \$2.9 million, primarily due to increased travel and training costs.
+Other marketing and selling costs increased by \$2.5 million, primarily due to increased travel and training costs.